‘Tangled: Before Ever After’ Showcases Life For Rapunzel Before Her Wedding #TangledTheSeries #BeOurGuestEvent

-I spent a day out West with Disney interviewing the executive producer /supervising director Chris Sonnenburg as well as supervising producer Ben Balistreri.
+I spent a day out West with Disney interviewing the executive producer /supervising director Chris Sonnenburg as well as supervising producer Ben Balistreri of Tangled Before and After.
 They both opened up a bit about what fans can expect from the show and why they decided to dig a little deeper into the root of Rapunzel’s budding relationship with Eugene.

 We were all so curious about why this team decided to tell the story about how Eugene and Rapunzel got to the alter.
 Chris told us it was really all about understanding relationships and allowing them to play out on the screen for fans to enjoy.